Imagine trading Forex profitably without having to think, let alone analyze.

-Is the concept of just copying trades an excellent way to create a dependable income source?
+Is the simple concept of copying trades truly a way to create a dependable income source?

 After all, these are primarily the bulk of the spam messages on Forex Facebook groups.

-Therefore, the trading signal business could be flourishing that you may wonder if this is the holy grail your're looking for.
+Therefore, the trading signal business could be flourishing that you may wonder if this is the holy grail you're looking for.